-Lake County Probation has entered a regional agreement with Tehama County Probation to facilitate detention of our realigned youth.
-LDPD anticipates this agreement will ensure services will be available for our female and sex offender minors through programs, the Tri-County Camp, and the Coastal Valley Academy.
+Lake County Probation have regional agreements with Mendocino, Butte, and Tehama County Probation Departments to facilitate detention of our realigned youth.
+LDPD anticipates these agreements will ensure services will be available for our female and sex offender minors through programs and both Tri-County Camp and Coastal Valley Academy.

 As part of the Lake County Children's Council and a subcommittee called Resilient Lake County, Lake County Probation partners with community agencies including cultural groups and tribal entities to ensure prevention strategies and services that meet cultural needs.
-Additionally, this group created the County's Families First Prevention Services Act plan which was approved by the State in December 2023.
-The implementation of this plan will include bringing additional evidence-based programs for prevention services into Lake County and strengthen the fidelity of Motivational Interviewing throughout all youth-serving agencies in Lake County.
+Additionally, LCPD sits on the County's Housing Navigator Team with tribal partners.

-In these groups, all parties have an equal say in the decisions made related to all Lake County children and families.
-Additionally, our tribal partners invite all agencies in Lake County, including Probation, to participate in tribal events.
-Probation attends these events by having booths with games and handouts, information about services available, by participating in the event activities, and by meaningfully engaging with the parties in attendance.
+In these groups, all parties have equal say in the decisions made related to all Lake County children and families.
+Additionally, our tribal partners invite all agencies in Lake County, including LCPD, to participate in tribal events.
+Probation attends these events by having booths with games and handouts, information about services available, and by participating in the event activities.